Truso Gorge — The Hidden Valley Near Kazbegi

 - Private English-speaking guide

-- Truso gorge trail
+- Truso gorge trail and mineral springs

-- Zakagor and Ketristskhe village visit
+- Zakagor and Ketristskhe deserted village visit

 - Kviriki waterfall